Jeanne, Dame de Chateaudun

 Jeanne, Dame de Chateaudun (c.
-1227 – after 1252) was a French heiress and the wife of two French noblemen: Jean I de Montfort and Jean de Brienne, Grand Butler of France.
+1227 – after 1252) was a French heiress and the wife of two French noblemen: Jean I de Montfort and John II of Brienne, Grand Butler of France.

 Family

 Jeanne was born in France in about the year 1227, the eldest daughter and co-heiress of Geoffrey VI, Viscount of Châteaudun, and his wife Clémence des Roches (died after September 1259).
 Her father also held the titles of seigneur of Chateaudun, Chateau-du-Loir, Mayet, Loupeland, Montdoubleau, and la Suze.
 In 1229, he participated in the Crusade against the Albigenses in the Languedoc.

 Her paternal grandparents were Geoffrey V, Viscount de Chateaudun and Alix de Freteval, and her maternal grandparents were William des Roches, Seneschal of Anjou, and Marguerite de Sablé, daughter of Robert de Sablé and Clémence de Mayenne.
-Jeanne had a younger sister Clémence de Chateaudun (after 1227- before 1 February 1259), who married Robert de Dreux, Viscount de Chateaudun (1217–1264).
-She had a brother Pierre de Chateaudun (died after 1251), who was a monk.
+Jeanne had a younger sister Clémence de Chateaudun (after 1227 – before 1 February 1259), who married Robert de Dreux, Viscount de Chateaudun (1217–1264).
+She had a brother, Pierre de Chateaudun (died after 1251), who was a monk.

 Marriages and issue

-In March 1248 Jeanne married her first husband Jean I de Montfort, son of Amaury VI, count of Montfort and Beatrice of Burgundy, by whom she had one daughter:
+In March 1248 Jeanne married her first husband Jean I de Montfort, son of Amaury VI, Count of Montfort and Beatrice of Burgundy, by whom she had one daughter: